JDeni1/HackTheBreak2026/README.md

 Using Shortcuts, you not only get a library of shortcuts commonly used within major Industry Standard IDEs, we also provide detailed "How-to" guides ranging from the creation of your first project to opening a new class.

+TO DEPLOY : Type "fly deploy" in terminal

 ---

 ## Contributers